Rance Howard

 Rance Howard (born Harold Engle Beckenholdt; November 17, 1928 – November 25, 2017) was an American actor who starred in film and on television.
 He was the father of actor and filmmaker Ron Howard and actor Clint Howard, and grandfather of actresses Bryce Dallas Howard and Paige Howard.

 Howard appeared in films such as Cool Hand Luke (1967), Chinatown (1974), Splash (1984), Ed Wood (1994), Apollo 13 (1995), Independence Day (1996), A Beautiful Mind (2001), Cinderella Man (2005), Frost/Nixon (2008), Nebraska, and Max Rose (both 2013).
 He received a Primetime Emmy Award for Outstanding Children's Program for co-producing the television film The Time Crystal (1981).
+He was best known for his role as Mr. Fillmore in Two of a Kind (American TV series) starring Mary-Kate Olsen and Ashley Olsen.

 Early life

 Howard was born Harold Engle Beckenholdt in Newkirk, Kay County, Oklahoma, the son of Ethel Cleo (née Tomlin) and Engel Beckenholdt, a farmer.
 He legally changed his name to "Rance Howard" when he became an actor.
 Howard graduated from Shidler High School in 1946 and studied at the University of Oklahoma.

 While in the Air Force, Howard directed plays in Special Services, a unit that provided entertainment for service members.